danielneil/Shark/README.md

 Back testing and technical indicators are derived from Yahoo Finance data, so you will need to download these for each instrument you desire.

 I am available for consultation and employment.

-# Setup instuctions.
+# Setup Instuctions

 1. Install ansible on your local machine.